 My name is Tom Bell.
 This website tells the story of my sister Alison.
-It is an increasingly familiar but worryingly believable story of an abuse of trust by the Public Services we pay for, services in which we place our trust and to whom we entrust the care of our most vulnerable loved ones.
+Unfortunately, it is an all to familiar story of the abuse of trust and the hiding of wrongdoing by the Public Services we pay for, services in which we place our trust and to whom we entrust the care of those we love.

 This is a picture of our family at my christening in 1968, my sister Alison is the fidgeting redhead holding her Dad’s hand and by all account’s she was well on her way to the terrible twos.
 My mother and father split up when I was three, Alison was five and Sarah was seven.